A. Introduction

 Managers with a positive view of human nature will act in accordance with these beliefs, and will show higher levels of Y-type behaviors (Lawter et al., 2015).

-HR strategy and workers
+Strategy and workers

 Corporate level: Scope of an organization, how to run, resources allocate to different operations.